ICanBoogie/HTTP/README.md

 ## Request

 A request is represented by a [Request](http://icanboogie.org/docs/class-ICanBoogie.HTTP.Request.html) instance.
-The initial request is usually created from the `$_SERVER` array, while sub requests can be created from array of properties.
+The initial request is usually created from the `$_SERVER` array, while sub requests are created from arrays of properties.

 ```php
 <?php